 - Talk with your healthcare provider to find out about options for acceptable forms of birth control that you may use to prevent pregnancy during and after treatment with POMALYST.

 If you become pregnant while taking POMALYST, stop taking it right away and call your healthcare provider.
 If your healthcare provider is not available, you can call Celgene Customer Care Center at 1-888-423-5436.
 Healthcare providers and patients should report all cases of pregnancy to:

 - FDA MedWatch at 1-800-FDA-1088

 There is a pregnancy exposure registry that monitors the outcomes of females who take POMALYST during pregnancy, or if their male partner takes POMALYST and they are exposed during pregnancy.
-You can enroll in this registry by calling Celgene Corporation at the phone number listed above.
+You can enroll in this registry by calling Celgene Corporation, a Bristol Myers Squibb company, at the phone number listed above.